 Herjavec was born on September 14th, 1962 in Varazdin, Croatia.
 He had a very rough childhood, and his family earned little with farming.
 His father had been imprisoned many times for speaking against the communist law.
 In 1970, his father escaped the prison and the family migrated to Canada, and Herjavec was eight years old at that time.
 His family only had a suitcase and $20 when they reached Canada.
 His family lived in Toronto a friend of his mother's basement.

 Herjavec’s father used to work in a factory.
-He and his parent hardly spoke any English.
+He and his parents hardly spoke any English.
 His parents depended a lot on him.
-He helped his parent’s get an apartment at the age of 10.
+He helped his parents get an apartment at the age of 10.
 When he was 13, he helped them get a mortgage to buy a small house.
 Herjavec stated that this was the most difficult and painful time he had to spend in his life.
 He was the poorest among his class fellows.
 He was mocked for looking different from all of them.

 Herjavec’s tough childhood made him mature at a young age.
 His financial conditions drove him to improve his life.
 Despite being born into poverty, Herjavec has always said that he had a wonderful childhood.
 He was once quoted saying,